thaynes43/thaynes43.github.io/docs/igpu-passthrough.md

 ![hades igpu huge]({{ site.url }}/images/windows/hades-igpu-huge.png)

+After manually installing the intel drivers Parsec of course worked but Hades just crashed on startup.

 ## Remarks

 Hopefully I end up needing the iGPU for something down the road, certainly won't be great for gaming but [this guy](https://www.reddit.com/r/Proxmox/comments/1ayer8w/intel_gen_12th_iris_xe_vgpu_on_proxmox/) on reddit also wrote a great guide that if I found earlier would have saved me some trouble!

-## Next Challenge
+## Next Challenges

-The next thing to do with iGPUs is to play around with `Datacenter` -> `Resource Mappings` to see if I can use one in an HA LXC or VM so it'll just migrate to an equivalent vGPU.
+* Play around with `Datacenter` -> `Resource Mappings` to see if I can use one in an HA LXC or VM so it'll just migrate to an equivalent vGPU.
+* [iGPU for Ubuntu](https://www.reddit.com/r/homelab/comments/1c4toid/a_newbies_guide_to_setting_up_a_proxmox_ubuntu_vm/) see if it helps Waydroid...